 The news was announced in a strange way-Word Tweet from developers Subset Games:

-So there’s a mobile edition coming out on July 19 for anyone with a Netflix subscription, and it’ll have every one Advanced edition
+So there’s a mobile edition coming out on July 19 for anyone with a Netflix subscription, and it’ll have everyone Advanced edition content already included.
+And on the same day the Advanced edition will be released as an update for all others platforms to ensure everyone is playing the same game.

 G/O Media may receive a commission